thycotic/privman-docs/getting-started/cloud/cloud-quickstart.md

 ![Enter you site name](images/quick/47fae03724a18389764a79b70607543b.png)

 Read the End User License Agreement and click the box to signify agreement.
-From the dropdown, select Yes or No to signify your organization’s oversight of EU information.
+From the dropdown, select Yes or No to signify your organization's oversight of EU information.
 Click __Accept__.

 ![Accept the EULA](images/quick/8b97657d8ec7eb469562ce963f1f47b3.png)